 At the discretion of the Fire Chief, a limited number of personnel will be trained as Intermediate Life Support EMT's.
 Individuals who promote out of the rank of FF/PM will be encouraged to maintain at least ILS certification to maximize staffing flexibility and ILS service delivery.
-Individuals trained to this level will fulfill re-certification requirements set forth by the Tahoe Douglas Medical Advisory Board.
+Individuals trained to this level will fulfill re-certification requirements set forth by the Tahoe Douglas Medical Director and attend two TDFPD Continuing Quality Improvement (CQI) meetings annually.
 An additional 50 hours of training beyond EMT-D is required for ILS certification.
 The Fire District has made the commitment to provide realistic training and continuing education to allow ILS personnel to maintain a skill level commensurate with the district's high standards for patient care.